Scientists are tying more and more extreme events to a changing climate

 Climate scientists have long predicted that the progression of climate change would bring about changes in both the severity and frequency of extreme weather events around the world.
 In recent years, a new area of climate science has begun to emerge, one that seeks to figure out the likelihood that any given event was influenced by climate change.

-Check out these Climate Council reports linking extreme weather events to climate change:
+Check out these Climate Council reports and resources linking extreme weather events to climate change:

 The 2018 IPCC Special Report indicates that we have just 12 years for transformative action on climate change - including phasing out coal and fast-tracking a renewable energy transition - to avoid a future of worsening, unmanageable climate extremes.